salmanfareeth/LLM-Deployment/README.md

 - No cloud dependency — run AI models **completely offline** on your PC.
 - **More privacy** — your data stays local and secure.
-- **Flexibility** — easily switch between different models like DeepSeek, Llama 3, etc.
+- **Flexibility** — easily switch between different models like DeepSeek, Llama, Qwen, Gemma, phi3 etc.
 - **Speed** — faster response times compared to cloud APIs (no network latency).
 - **Freedom** — no API costs or rate limits when using your own hardware.